Ganesh Himal Trek

 • Kathmandu City Tour at UNESCO Wolrd heritage sites

-• Experience the exploring in remoted Tamang and Gurung Village
+• Experience the exploration in remoted Tamang and Gurung Village

 • Natural hot spring en route to the Neber village